Harshleenkaur-27/Bootstrap-examples/README.md

 # Bootstrap-examples
-for learning bootstrap, made a card and a website
+learning bootstrap, made a card and a website